pvcraven/syllabi/elements/grading.rst

 a paper, so it is critical to notice right away if you are missing a piece.

-**Appealing your final grade:** If you believe your final grade is in error, please go through the effort of calculating your grade yourself.
+**Appealing your final grade:** If you believe your final grade is in error, please go through the effort of calculating the grade yourself.
-Total up your points earned and the total points possible for the class.
+Total up points earned and the total points possible.
 Calculate the percentage.
 Check your attendance.
 Include that information when contacting the instructor.